oravirt/vagrant-vbox-si-fs/README.md

 The VM configures 2 filesystems (u01/ & /u02). /u01 uses ext4 as the filesystem & /u02 uses xfs by default.
 If you'd want to change either of these, do the follwing:

-* edit the `ansible-oracle/group_vars/vbox-si-fs`
+* edit the `ansible-oracle/group_vars/vbox-si-fs/vbox-si-fs.yml` file
 * Under `host_fs_layout` change the `fstype` parameter to ext4/xfs/btrfs.

 ### Modifying the Oracle installation

-If you want to install a different version of Oracle, edit the `ansible-oracle/group_vars/vbox-si-fs` file and change the following:
+If you want to install a different version of Oracle, edit the `ansible-oracle/group_vars/vbox-si-fs/databases.yml` file and change the following:

 Under `oracle_databases`, change the parameter `oracle_version_db:` to one of the following: